-What is your leadership position within ICHP?
+What is your ICHP leadership position?

-I am the Chair-Elect of the New Practitioner Network.
+I am the Director-Elect of Government Affairs

 Where is your practice site?